stanchino/react-serverless-auth/CONTRIBUTING.md

 ```

 ### Installation
-To run the example application you need to link the project package first:
+To run the example application you need to link the project first:
 ```bash
 $ yarn link && cd example && yarn link react-serverless-auth && cd ../
 or